Svndsn/python-servo/README.md

 ## License

-This implementation is provided as-is for educational and development purposes.
+This project is licensed under the MIT License.

 See [LICENSE.md](LICENSE.md) for full license details.